wur-bioinformatics/introduction-to-bioinformatics/week1.md

 _Assignment III: Databases (45 minutes)_

 1. In a web browser, navigate to the Molecular Biology Database Collection of the journal _[Nucleic Acids Research](http://www.oxfordjournals.org/nar/database/c/)_ (NAR).
-Pick three databases from the list that draw your attention, preferably from different categories, and explore them (approx. 5 min each).
+Pick three databases from the list that draw your attention, preferably from different categories, and explore them (approx. 5 min each). \

-- a.
-What type of data is in there?
+  a.
+What type of data is in there? \
-- b.
+  b.
 What would it be used for?
-Highly specialized or broad applications?
+Highly specialized or broad applications? \
-- c.
-How can you search the database?
+  c.
+How can you search the database? \
-- d.
+  d.
 Does it look up-to-date and regularly maintained?

-2. Redundancy
+2. Redundancy \

-- a.
+  a.
 What does redundancy in a database mean?
-Give an example of redundancy in a sequence database.
+Give an example of redundancy in a sequence database. \
-- b.
-Are the UniProt databases redundant or non-redundant?
+  b.
+Are the UniProt databases redundant or non-redundant? \
-- c.
+  c.
 What is the difference between RefSeq and GenBank in terms of redundancy?

-3. Ontology
+3. Ontology \

-- a.
-Describe what an ontology is (use the information in the reader and/or Google to find information).
+  a.
+Describe what an ontology is (use the information in the reader and/or Google to find information). \
-- b.
+  b.
 The Gene Ontology is one of the most important ontologies in bioinformatics.
-Which biological domains are covered in the Gene Ontology?
+Which biological domains are covered in the Gene Ontology? \
-- c.
+  c.
 Look up the _Arabidopsis_ protein in UniProt (Accession B3H4Y2).
-What information do you find about the GO terms associated with this protein?
+What information do you find about the GO terms associated with this protein? \
-- d.
+  d.
 Now look up the famous _Arabidopsis_ gene FRIGIDA (Accession P0DH90).
 Which GO terms are associated with this gene?
 In which cellular component is this protein found and which biological process is it involved in?

-4. UniProt
+4. UniProt \

-- a.
+  a.
 Look up the two proteins from Q3 in UniProt again.
 In which of the sections of UniProt is each of them deposited.
-Which of the two has a higher annotation quality?
+Which of the two has a higher annotation quality? \
-- b.
+  b.
 How many publications are linked to each of these proteins?
-Which of these publications contains specific information on the protein (based on the title)?
+Which of these publications contains specific information on the protein (based on the title)? \
-- c.
+  c.
 For each protein, look up at least one cross-reference to a database that you know and to a database that you do not yet know.
-Spend a few minutes to browse the information that you can gain in this way.
+Spend a few minutes to browse the information that you can gain in this way. \
-- d.
+  d.
 Calculate the frequency of individual amino acids in both protein sequences using the [PIR website](http://pir.georgetown.edu/pirwww/search/comp_mw.shtml).
 Do you notice something remarkable (Hint: look at relative abundance of various amino acids)?
 Can you relate this to information that is present in Uniprot (Hint: look at family/domains)?

 5. A hot topic in biological data management is "FAIR" data.
 What do the letters in FAIR stand for and what do those terms mean?

 %ANSWER%:::{dropdown} Assignment III answers
 %ANSWER%1.
 As a result of this question you should have explored a few databases.
 On the exam you could be asked to mention a few databases with biological data, so it’s good to get a feeling for how much and what kind of data is out there and how the data is organized and searchable.
 %ANSWER%2.
 Redundancy \
-%ANSWER%a.
+%ANSWER%  a.
 Redundancy in a database means that the database contains multiple entries with identical data.
 In a sequence database it could be that a certain protein sequence of a species has been submitted by several labs. \
-%ANSWER%b.
+%ANSWER%  b.
 Each of the UniProt databases is non-redundant (https://www.uniprot.org/help/redundancy).
 Definitions of redundancy differ. \
 %ANSWER%c.
 GenBank is a sequence database, containing sequences submitted by individual labs or large-sequencing projects.
 GenBank is redundant and can be very redundant for certain loci.
 RefSeq is the non-redundant version of GenBank where (near-)identical entries are merged.
 If multiple GenBank submissions represent the same molecule for an organism, the "best" sequence is chosen to represent as the RefSeq record.
-%ANSWER%3.
+%ANSWER%  3.
 Ontology \
-%ANSWER%a.
+%ANSWER%  a.
 An ontology is a formal specification of used terms and their connections.
 A set of concepts and categories in a subject area or domain that shows their properties and the relations between them. \
-%ANSWER%b.
+%ANSWER%  b.
 Biological process, molecular function, cellular component. \
-%ANSWER%c.
+%ANSWER%  c.
 B3H4Y2: You find 12 annotations.
 There are several GO-terms assigned by UniProt, the others are assigned by arabidopsis.orh (the arabidopsis information resource).
 GO:0016021 suggests this is an integral component of membrane; However, the molecular function annotation are assigned through sequence similarity only (i.e., there is no experimental evidence that verifies this).
 The linked processes are "response to salicyclic acid, ethylene, and water deprivation" (based on expression pattern evidence). \
-%ANSWER%d.
+%ANSWER%  d.
 Biological processes: flower development, cell differentiation.
 Cellular components: nuclear speck.
 All terms are assigned by uniprot through 'electronic annotation'.
 %ANSWER%4.
 UniProt \
-%ANSWER%a.
+%ANSWER%  a.
 Both proteins are in swissprot.
 This can be seen through the gold/silver image next to the ID at the top of the info page.
 From this perspective both protein annotations are equally trustworthy. \
-%ANSWER%b.
+%ANSWER%  b.
 B3H4Y2 is linked to 3 publications: 2 that describe the _Arabidopsis_ genome (unspecific) and 1 (recent paper) about secreted transmembrane peptides (seems relevant).
 P0DH90 is linked to 8 specific publications. \
-%ANSWER%c.
+%ANSWER%  c.
 For B3H4Y2 it is e.g., possible to look up RefSeq, we find the genbank file of the protein.
 For a novel DB it is interesting to look up EnsemblPlants, which covers information on the transcript and on known variation.
 For P0DH90 it is also possible to look up Pfam.
 For a novel DB, it is interesting to look up Expression Atlas, where the expression data from several papers is presented. \
-%ANSWER%d.
+%ANSWER%  d.
 We find a very high fraction of Proline in B3H4Y2, this is unusual since the residue is also bound to the amino group, which has important effects on the protein structure.
 The proline-rich C-terminus is also noted in Uniprot (under Compositional bias).
-%ANSWER%`{image} images/Week1/assignment_3_4d_composition.png
+%ANSWER%```{image} images/Week1/assignment_3_4d_composition.png
 %ANSWER%:alt: Composition of B3H4Y2.
 %ANSWER%:align: center
 %ANSWER%:width: 100%
 %ANSWER%:name: assignment_3_4d_composition
-%ANSWER%`
+%ANSWER%```
 %ANSWER%5. \
 _Findable_: data is well annotated, persistent identifiers, indexed. \
 _Accessible_: standardized communication protocols. \